 Deciding to avoid the ladders due to the rain, we climbed higher and higher until the rain was practically snow and my hands were freezing.
 Scrambling down a rocky couloir we came out on the other side of the peak.

-We saw the road in the valley far below and the weather started to improve.
+Far below in the valley a road appeared and the weather started to improve.
 Having climbed so hard to get up high, we wished we didn’t have to come down into the valley and lose the high ground.

 The Auberge de Boerne there seemed a very pleasant place to stay.
 We wished we could have spent the night there, although we only stopped for a lunch of quiche and salad.